A Similarity Measure for Comparing Conversational Dynamics: Applications

 Having verified its effectiveness, we now demonstrate possible applications of \measurename in analyzing conversational datasets.
 We start with showcasing three types of standard data analysis techniques for which a similarity metric is needed---clustering, comparing inter-group similarity, and comparing intra-group diversity---and show that \measurename leads to intuitive results in our online discussions setting (outlined in \autoref{fig:application_diagram}).
 We then use our measure to answer new questions about a speaker's tendency to engage in similar dynamics across different conversations and about how a speaker's role in a conversation mediates their influence over its dynamics (\autoref{fig:driving_dynamics}).

-To ensure that results are not driven by basic structural differences like participant count or conversation length, we restrict all our analyses to dyadic conversations of 4-6 utterances,\footnote{We select these conversations that are roughly 5 utterances long because they are long enough to allow dynamics to develop, while also being quite common.
-We obtain similar results without this strict length control (enforcing only that conversations have at least 4 utterances).} which include only the OP and one Challenger (with the Challenger always starting the conversation).
-We leave it to future work to explore dynamics in group conversations.
+To ensure that results are not driven by basic structural differences like participant count or conversation length, we focus on conversations that involve only the OP and one Challenger (who always initiates) and that are at least 4 utterances long (and thus are long enough to allow dynamics to develop).
+We also consider a stricter length control, in which all conversations are between 4 and 6 utterances.
+Both conditions lead to similar qualitative and numerical results, with small changes in significance levels.
+In what follows we report the results with the strict length control, and report those without strict length control in \autoref{appendix:add-application-result}.